prezto-inactive-community-fork/prezto/CONTRIBUTING.md

    - Use the same coding style and spacing.
    - Open a [pull request][4] that relates to but one subject with a clear title and description in grammatically correct, complete sentences.
-   - The pull requests will be merged after a senate mayority of the [Project Leaders][6] approve it. (#41)
+   - The pull requests will be merged after a senate majority of the [Project Leaders][6] approve it. (#41)

 #### Modules